Feature | Cardiology Clinical Pharmacist: Overcoming Challenges With Mentorship, Networking

 - Khader KA, Saad AS, Abdelshafy M. Pregnancy outcome in women with mechanical prosthetic heart valves treated with unfractionated heparin (UFH) or enoxaparin.
 J Obstet Gynaecol India 2016;66(5):321-6.

-Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Noninvasive Imaging, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound

 Keywords: ACC Publications, Cardiology Magazine, Abortion, Spontaneous, Adult, Anticoagulants, Biomarkers, Body Weight, Cardiologists, Cardiology, Cardiovascular Diseases, Clopidogrel, Consultants, COVID-19, Data Collection, Developing Countries, Diabetes Mellitus, Echocardiography, Female, Gestational Age, Goals, Heart Diseases, Heart Valves, Heparin, Heparin, Low-Molecular-Weight, Hospitalization, Insulin, International Normalized Ratio, Iraq, Islam, London, Male, Mentors, Molecular Weight, Neoplasms, Obstetrics, Pandemics, Peripartum Period, Pharmacists, Pharmacy, Portugal, Pregnancy, Pregnancy Trimester, First, Pregnant Women, Reference Standards, Registries, Research Personnel, Spouses, Telemedicine, Travel, Warfarin, Women's Health, Young Adult